CodingClubUC3M/codingclubuc3m.netlify.com/content/home/talks.md

 date = 2019-01-05T00:00:00

 title = "Sessions"
-subtitle = "Recent & Upcoming"
+subtitle = "Upcoming & Recent"

 # Order that this section will appear in.
 weight = 4